 Membrane Switch Construction

 A membrane switch consists of various layers laminated together.
 The layers of a basic membrane switch construction include: a membrane overlay, spacer, printer circuit, rear adhesive, and tail filler.
 Depending on the environment and requirements of the application into which the membrane switch plugs into, the construction can vary.
 For example, if shielding is necessary, a two-circuit membrane switch design would be a better construction choice.
-For more stringent environmental requirements, the printed silver circuit can be replaced with a copper and polyimide construction.
+For more stringent environmental requirements, the printed silver circuit can be replaced with a copper and polyimide construction, or be built using our Duraswtich membrane switch solution.
 These construction designs are often called “Kapton” circuits and offer advantage with regard to current carrying capacity and better resistance to moisture.